globe-swiss/phaenonet-client/README.md

 1. Install cloud functions and setup configuration data
    - <https://github.com/globe-swiss/phaenonet-functions>

+## Development

+The application will be using the database and access rules of the `phaenonet-test` project for all use-cases described in this section.

 ### Local setup

 Install Node.js and npm see: <https://www.npmjs.com/get-npm>

-Install the firebase console and login:
+Install the Firebase console and login:

 ```commandline
 npm install